juanpalopez/coingecko-cli/README.md

     cargo run -- [arguments]
     ```

-   For example, to run a command `list-coins`, you would use:
+   For example, to run a command `ping`, you would use:
     ```sh
     cargo run -- ping
     ```